slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 If the app wants additional data from Asana or wants to make changes within Asana, they should have the user complete an [OAuth flow](/docs/oauth) against Asana.

-Keep in mind that this authorization provides the app server with a single user's auth token.
-Multiple users of Asana will hit the UI hooks and send requests to the app server, but the server will likely only have the token for one user.
+Keep in mind that this authorization provides the App Server with a single user's auth token.
+Multiple users of Asana will view external resources attached by a user who has authenticated and send requests to the App Server, but the server will likely only have the token for one user.
 You may want to suggest users to authenticate with a bot account.

 <hr>